go-martini/martini/README.md

 ## Integration

-A Martini instance implements http.Handler, so it can easily be used to serve subtrees on existing go servers.
-For example this is a working martini app for Google App Engine:
+A Martini instance implements `http.Handler`, so it can easily be used to serve subtrees on existing go servers.
+For example this is a working Martini app for Google App Engine:

 ~~~ go
 package hello